-Testimony enhancements need to be activated in the source (recording) system before a recording can take place, but after the optional Generate RFC step is complete.
-If you are not already there, navigate to the Enhancement Setup section and click on the Source system.
-You should see a list of enhancement points and their current status (which should be Inactive).
+Testimony enhancements will be activated automatically in the source (recording) system before a recording takes place.
+The optional Generate RFC step should be complete.
+They can be activated manually, if you wish, but only the Enhancements marked as Mandatory are the items which will be processesed.
+You should see a list of enhancement points and their current status (which should be lnactive).
 To activate the enhancements, click the Activate button and then choose "All Enhancement points"